 Apple is reportedly working on a sequel to the popular 4-inch iPhone SE and today we want to walk you through some reasons why you should, and shouldn’t, wait for the rumored iPhone SE 2.

 The iPhone SE’s hardware is holding up and the device’s software continues to perform at a high level.
-The device received 50+ new emoji characters thanks to iOS 11.1 and Apple Pay Cash thanks to iOS 11.2.
-It also stands to benefit from Apple’s upcoming iOS 11.4 update.
+The device’s also received 50+ new emoji characters thanks to iOS 11.1, Apple Pay Cash thanks to iOS 11.2, and Messages in iCloud thanks to Apple’s iOS 11.4 update.

 The first iPhone SE 2 rumor from Focus Taiwan emerged in early August.
-The site claimed Apple supplier Wistron is preparing to expand its iPhone manufacturing in an effort to get a new iPhone SE model out in 2018.
+The site claimed Apple supplier Wistron was preparing to expand its iPhone manufacturing in an effort to get a new iPhone SE model out in 2018.

 A second iPhone SE 2 release date rumor from Taiwan’s Economic Daily News emerged in late November.
-According to the publication’s sources, Apple’s planning to release a new iPhone SE in the first half of 2018 and it will assembled by Wistron at its factory in Bengaluru, India.
+According to the publication’s sources, Apple was planning to release a new iPhone SE in the first half of 2018 and it would be assembled by Wistron at its factory in Bengaluru, India.

 Since then, we’ve seen several other iPhone SE 2 rumors emerge: